arbelkf/GemAI/README.md

 In this project I have collected closing prices from all the main stocks in the USA for the last 25 years.
 To each stock values I have added related markets indexes and indicators.
 Than I have run pattern recognitions on this data.

-I have checked the following predictors:
+I have checked the following classifiers:
 * RandomForestClassifier
 * KNeighborsClassifier
 * GradientBoostingClassifier
 * SVC – support vector machine
 * GradientBoostingClassifier

-* Best predictor was the random forest predictor with the 14 days predictor and sliding window of 3 days.
+Best classifier was the random forest predictor with the 14 days predictor and sliding window of 3 days.

 It predicts buying opportunity.